casdoor/casdoor-website/docs/provider/oauth/overview.md

 1. Open **Applications**, edit the application.
 2. Add the provider and set its rules (e.g. enable for login, signup, unbind).
 3. Save.

+## Routing through a proxy

+Enable **Enable proxy** on the provider to route its outbound HTTP requests (the OAuth login API calls) through Casdoor's configured SOCKS5 proxy (`socks5Proxy` in `conf/app.conf`).
+This is useful when the provider is only reachable through a proxy.
+Some provider types always use the proxy regardless of this option.